tearitco/SRW-Engine-MV-Public/docs/manual.md

 * splitActor actor\_id

 	Split the actor with the specified id.
 The unit for the actor should be a combined unit and the members of the combination should have been deployed on the stage before for best results.

+* separateActor actor\_id

+	Separate any twin the specified actor is currently part of.

+* makeActorMainTwin actor\_id

+	Make the specified actor the main twin if they are currently a sub twin.

 * preventActorDeathQuote actor\_id